hackerFaruk/BootcampVisualStudio/README.md

 Aims of project :

 have better dungeon crawler
 have better typo preventtaion
-have some waht data holding with either local or azure data base (  can
+have some waht data retantion with either local or azure data base